GitHb4me/C-concepts/README.md

      for( initialization ; condition ; updation )

 **updation** can be pre or post unary operator ++i/i++  --i/i-- working will be same

+' ' '

+         scanf("%placeholder",&value);
+         printf("%placeholder",value);

+latest compiler works even if  ' & '  not placed before variable in scanf and if by mistake  ' & ' is placed before variable in printf for more details link -

+range for loop link -
+std functions list link -
+non std functions list -